Executive program emphasizes three themes that are integrated throughout the

 Today's business environment requires imaginative leadership to deal with the turbulent marketplace.
 The Leadership Dialogue and Forum hosts top executives from major multinational corporations and leading entrepreneurs.
 This lecture series is intended to provide students with the opportunity for an intimate dialogue with business leaders, entrepreneurs, trailblazers and innovators across diverse business sectors to share their insight.
 This series, which is held one weekday evening a month, over the course of the two years, provides a personal setting in which students learn from the most influential business and leadership minds, representing the most successful organizations in the world.
 This course provides students with a broad range of senior executive perspectives; an experience which enables them to become effective leaders in a variety of organizational settings.

-The purpose of this learning expedition is to enhance our cultural intelligence and global mindset through a greater understanding of the cultural, economic, governmental, historical and societal forces shaping modern China.
-China has experienced unprecedented economic growth over the past few decades.
-Since its accession to the WTO in December 2001, China, and in particular the areas around Shanghai and Beijing, has undergone a profound transformation.
+The purpose of this learning expedition is to enhance our cultural intelligence and global mindset through a greater understanding of the cultural, economic, governmental and historical forces shaping emerging markets.
+See what we did on this past summer's China trip.

 Financial Management – FIN 7751, 3 cr.